yuutarou22/javaPractice/README.md

 # This repository about.
 I'm going to make Android application.
-And, I'm want to study Engsh.
+And, I'm want to study English.
 So I must study!
 One of programming language Java.